Open menu

 Adjusting for Hyperglycemia:

 Assess for patterns of high readings where the automated insulin delivery cannot address the hyperglycemia.
 Frequent auto basal increases or hourly auto corrections do not necessarily indicate a need for change in therapy.
+Remember that each option below must be assessed for safety within the individual patient context.

 Tandem CIQ: IF Time Above Range is TOO HIGH CONSIDER OPTIONS that are safe for the individual: